-It was a Wednesday afternoon and John, a 14-year-old with an autism spectrum disorder (ASD), was coming in for his third counseling session.
+It was a Wednesday afternoon and John, a 14-year-old autistic male, was coming in for his third counseling session.
 He had shared little during his last two sessions and mostly sat and stared around my office.
 John and I had been working on rapport and by his third session, he had begun to feel comfortable with me and started telling me about his troubles at school, which mainly dealt with peers.
 He started slowly, but eventually disclosed to me the daily bullying he was experiencing at his school.
 John spoke about other peers calling him names (I will not list them here as they are highly offensive), being laughed at, made fun of, being hit, pushed, tripped, and having false stories made up about him.

-John’s story is like the stories of many children with an ASD.
-It is not uncommon for children with ASD to become victims of bullying.
-It is also not uncommon for children with ASD to not tell teachers, or even their parents about bullying they are experiencing.
+John’s story is like the stories of many autisitc children.
+It is not uncommon for children to become victims of bullying.
+It is also not uncommon for children to not tell teachers, or even their parents about bullying they are experiencing.
 It is often challenging for children to understand what is happening and how to handle it.
-Some children with ASD may even believe they deserve to be treated badly, while others may not even realize they are being bullied and think the bully is their friend.
-Bullies are not discriminating, and children with an ASD are too often easy targets for a bully’s emotional abuse.
+Some autistic children may even believe they deserve to be treated badly, while others may not even realize they are being bullied and think the bully is their friend.
+Bullies are not discriminating, and autistic children are too often easy targets for a bully’s emotional abuse.

 What is Bullying?
 What does Bullying look like?